Anti-miscegenation laws in the United States: High court decisions, 1883–1954

+In 1954, Linnie Jackson was sentenced to five years in prison for marrying a white man, A.C.
+Burcham.
+This decision was affirmed by the Supreme Court of Alabama.
+Jackson appealed to the Supreme Court of the United States, which noted that the law was likely unconstitutional, but a clerk suggested that "action might be postponed until the school segregation problem is solved."
+The court refused certiorari and Jackson served five years in prison.

 Repeal of anti-miscegenation laws, 1948–1967

 In 1948, the California Supreme Court ruled in Perez v.
 Sharp (1948) that the Californian anti-miscegenation laws violated the Fourteenth Amendment to the United States Constitution, the first time since Reconstruction that a state court declared such laws unconstitutional, and making California the first state since Ohio in 1887 to overturn its anti-miscegenation law.

 The case raised constitutional questions in states which had similar laws, which led to the repeal or overturning of such laws in fourteen states by 1967.
 Sixteen states, mainly Southern states, were the exception.
 In any case, in the 1950s, the repeal of anti-miscegenation laws was still a controversial issue in the U.S., even among supporters of racial integration.